JS12540/DSA_practice/README.md

    - Identify the input, output, constraints, and requirements.

 2. **Identify Optimal Substructure**:
-   - Determine if the problem can be broken down into smaller subproblems.
+   - Determine if the problem can be broken down into smaller subproblems.Essentially, a subproblem is a smaller version of the main problem that you're trying to solve.
+In dynamic programming, you solve these smaller subproblems and then use their solutions to build up       to the solution of the main problem.
    - Verify if the optimal solution to the problem depends on the optimal solutions to its subproblems.

 3. **Overlapping Subproblems**: